We focus on helping working families experiencing homelessness get on the path to self-sufficiency. Our goal is to serve applicants who:

 - Proof of full-time student status (if applicable)

-Upon receipt of completed referral packet, the applicant will be contacted to complete an in-person assessment with a clinical family social worker.
+Upon receipt of completed referral packet, the applicant will be contacted to complete an in-person assessment.